StergachisLab/DAF-QC-SMK/README.md

 ### Data files

-# for each region, contains read names designated as full-length, non-full length, unaligned, and supplementary/secondary alignment.
+For each region, contains read names designated as full-length, non-full length, unaligned, and supplementary/secondary alignment. results/{sample_name}/qc/{sample_name}.detailed_targeting_metrics.tbl.gz results/{sm}/qc/{sm}.summary_targeting_metrics.tbl # for each region, contains the number of reads in each category
-results/{sample_name}/qc/{sample_name}.detailed_targeting_metrics.tbl.gz
-results/{sm}/qc/{sm}.summary_targeting_metrics.tbl # for each region, contains the number of reads in each category